angadhn/MySite/_notes/Space Data Center Analysis.md

 $$
 Starcloud \quad areal \quad packing \quad density =\frac{128,000 m²}{1000 m³} = 128 m²/m³
 $$
 This means that we would need to fit 128 m² into a  m³ of Starship.
 This is a quite optimistic estimate as every little bit of volume is being used; but such efficiency is impractical.
-A more realistic estimate would be that we use 80% of the available 1000 m³; the areal packing density then becomes **160 m²/m³**.
+A more realistic estimate would be that 80% of the available 1000 m³ can be used; the areal packing density then becomes **160 m²/m³**.

 To estimate if this is feasible based on current technologies, I will examine the performance of two space-proven designs for deployable solar arrays (of the three options that Starcloud propose to use as per their whitepaper).
 The first design is the **Z-folds arrays** which are the legacy design used on the ISS's Solar Array Wings (SAW) and the second, called roll-out solar arrays (ROSA), augmented to the SAW's and are set to become its next-generation replacements; this ISS variant is called iROSA.